mmozercern/usercode/emucombine/classes/README.txt

        typical look-elsewhere plot from the distribution of Z-values lookelse.C produces a pleasing plot from the output of the above

+limits:
+limit.C This contains everything needed for the limits.
+Usage is as follows:
+.x loadlib.C //(loads the various roofit libraries)
+.L limit.C
+prodlim(int iterations,"filename")  // will produce a root file with the results of pseudoexperiments of varying numbers of signal events. restart root (there seems to be some problem with roots file-handling) .L limit.C limit("filename") // this fills 3 TGraph* called exclusionslopee exclusionslopemu and exclusionslopeboth from wich the limit can be read as in figure 14a) in AN2009-97

 whatever's left:
 HEEPStyle_noTitle.C Sam's old plot-style improvements